terry-fries/auto-reset-google-advertising-id/README.md

 Note that you don't need this module if you don't have Google Mobile Services (for example, if you have an AOSP-based ROM like LineageOS and don't have Open GApps installed).

-Tested on Android 9 and 10, works on any Android version up from 4.4.
+Tested on Android 9/10/11, works on any Android version up from 4.4.

 ## Installation